tidyverse/tidyverse.org/content/articles/2018-08-tidyverse-developer-day.markdown

 On the Saturday following [rstudio::conf](https://www.rstudio.com/conference/), we'll be holding our first ever **tidyverse developer day**, and you're invited!
-So, if you're interested, plan to be in Austin on the 19th of January.
+So, if you're interested, plan on being in Austin on the 19th of January.
+The venue is not settled yet, but the intent is to make it convenient for people who’ve chosen lodging based on the rstudio::conf location.

 ### Squad goals 🎯